West Indian drywood termite

 • To protect your property against WIDT, you should know the habits of drywood termites and have regular building inspections.

-• If you find evidence of WIDT activity, collect a sample and report it within 24 hours to our Customer Service Centre on 13 25 23.
+• If you find evidence of WIDT activity, collect a sample for identification.
 A physical sample may include several soldier bodies, heads, frass or wings.
-High-resolution digital photographs of the termites, frass and their damage can be submitted as well as or instead of a physical sample.
+High-resolution digital photographs of the termites, frass and their damage can also be useful for identification.

-• To treat a WIDT infestation, contact a licenced pest management technician.
+• For advice on identification and treatment of a WIDT infestation, contact a licensed pest management technician.
 While structural fumigation is still the most effective treatment, spot treatment may be possible in certain situations.

 Legal requirements

-Under the Biosecurity Act 2014, everyone has a general biosecurity obligation to minimise the spread of pests and diseases.
+As of 2026, WIDT is no longer restricted matter under the Biosecurity Act 2014.
+However everyone has a general biosecurity obligation to minimise the spread of pests and diseases such as WIDT

 Resources and research